Table of contents

 - Suggest other people who have similar interests.
 For example, if you follow interior design boards, we may suggest interior designers that you might like.

-- Help your friends and contacts find you on Pinterest, if you agree to this in your settings.
+- Help your friends and contacts find you on Pinterest.
 For example, if you sign up using a Facebook account, we can help your Facebook friends find you on Pinterest when they first sign up for Pinterest.
 Or people can search for your account on Pinterest using your email address.

 - work with law enforcement and keep Pinterest safe.
 We may get requests for account information from law enforcement, for example, the police or courts.
 To find out more about how we respond to law enforcement requests, please see our Law Enforcement Guidelines.

 - Review your messages on Pinterest to detect activity that poses a risk to the safety of you, our community and/or members of the public.